Driving in the United States?

 Feeling the wind whip through your hair while speeding along Route 66 in a convertible is living the American dream, is it not?
 Americans are a car-loving people, from Henry Ford’s famous Model T in the 1920s to the imported luxury vehicles of the 2000s, cars are an integral part of American culture.
 Novels were even written about driving in the United States; Jack Kerouac’s famous On the Road depicted the trend of mobility in the 1950s, and the search for freedom.
 In fact, driving in the United States was even seen as the equivalent of freedom: If you did not have a car, you were stuck.

 It is not uncommon for Americans to commute more than an hour to work each morning and back in the evening.
 It is also completely normal for Americans to “vacation” by driving on the highway through New Hampshire, Vermont, and Maine on the East Coast to see the fall foliage.
 It should thus come as no surprise that the USA has a very well-structured roadway system with a total of 6.5 million kilometers, making it the country with the most roads in the entire world.

 Due to the long history of cars and driving in the United States, the country has a very detailed and well-established system of roads.
-You have the famous interstate system, freeways or highways (called differently depending on region) which may require the payment of tolls, US federal highways, state routes, and rural roads.
+You have the famous interstate system, freeways or highways (the term varies by region) which may require the payment of tolls, US federal highways, state routes, and rural roads.
 The United States is one of the few countries in the world that does not use the metric system.
 Therefore distances, speed limits, etc., are measured in miles per hour (mph).
 Try to keep this in mind while driving in the United States.